Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 By default, :py:meth:`~openeo.extra.job_management.MultiBackendJobManager.run_jobs` blocks the main thread until all jobs are finished, failed, or canceled.
-To keep your main program responsive (e.g., in a Jupyter notebook or GUI), run the job manager loop in a background thread so you can still monitor or interact with for instance the dataframe.
+To keep your main program responsive (e.g., in a Jupyter notebook or GUI), run the job manager loop in a background thread so you can still monitor or interact with the dataframe.

 .. code-block:: python

     manager.start_job_thread(start_job=start_job, job_db=job_db)